OWASP/owasp.github.io/pages/supporters/packages.md

 Companies whose headquarters is located in the bottom 50% of [Adjusted net national income per capita counties (current US$)](https://data.worldbank.org/indicator/NY.ADJ.NNTY.PC.CD)are eligible for discounted corporate membership.

-Any organization headquartered in an emerging market or developing country, as defined by the [IMF World Economic Outlook, table E](https://data.worldbank.org/indicator/NY.ADJ.NNTY.PC.CD) that is not a low tax country (defined as a corporate tax rate of less than 15%) is eligible for regional pricing.
-While still legal in some countries, tax havens do not align with OWASP's core values of openness, transparency, and integrity.

 The OWASP Foundation may grant Regional Corporate Membership at its sole discretion after obtaining additional information.

 ### What are Startup Corporate Members?